it-at-m/digiwf-core/digiwf-integrations/README.md

 ## digiwf-verification-integration

 The goal of this library is to provide a service able to get a verification registered and return a verification link which later can be used to verify any data by confirmation.

+## digiwf-ok.ewo-integration

+The goal of this library is to provide a service through which it is possible to request OK.EWO data.